Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control: PROPOSED CONTROL FRAMEWORK

+which is called a nominal control input.
+The key difference of the optimization problems between MPC (\ref{eq_MPCopt}) and RTMPC (\ref{eq_RTMPCopt}) is that RTMPC's optimization problem is solved only with respect to the nominal state $\bar{x}$, as shown in (\ref{RTMPCopt6}).
+The nominal state is propagated using the prediction model (\ref{RTMPCopt2}) and the nominal input (\ref{u_nom}):

+which can be thought of as an open loop trajectory, made by the nominal input.

-Because the nominal controller $u_\mathrm{MPC}(\bar{x}(k))$ controls only the nominal state, the actual state propagates differently from the nominal state due to disturbances present in the system (\ref{eq_disturbance}).
-Hence, RTNMPC includes not only $u_\mathrm{MPC}(\bar{x}(k))$ but also the following control input $\kappa(x(k),\bar{x}(k))$:
+Only with the nominal input $u_\mathrm{nom}(\bar{x}(k))$, the actual state would propagate differently from the nominal state due to disturbances present in the system (\ref{eq_disturbance}).
+Therefore, RTMPC includes not only $u_\mathrm{nom}(\bar{x}(k))$ but also an ancillary controller $\kappa(x(k),\bar{x}(k))$ as follows:

-The term $\kappa(x(k),\bar{x}(k))$ is a stable feedback or so-called ancillary controller that regulates the error between the nominal state $\bar{x}$ and the actual state $x$, resulting in the following error dynamics for $e(k)=x(k)-\bar{x}(k)$:
+The role of ancillary controller $\kappa(x(k),\bar{x}(k))$ is to guide the actual state to the nominal state by regulating the error between them, which is, stabilizing the following error dynamics:

-Note that the overall RTMPC becomes stable when both nominal and ancillary controllers are stable.
-A typical method to design an ancillary controller is to design it as a full-state feedback controller \cite{lee2022integrated}: